shanjin14/Deep-Reinforcement-Learning/P2_ContinuousControl/README.md

 We will be solving the 1 reacher environment.

 ##### Action space
 THe action space is also continuous.
-There are total 4 parameters define the action space
+There are total 4 parameters define the action space representing the torque input value of the 2 joints

 ##### Algorithm
-Given a continue state space and action space, we will be using DDPG algorithm in this project
+Given it's continuous state space and continous action space, we will be using DDPG algorithm in this project

 ##### Rewards
-In this project, the agent need to collect a rewards of more than 30 to consider the task is solved. a reward of +1 is associated with every yellow banana collected, while a reward of -1 is given for any purple banana.
+In this project, the agent need to collect a rewards of more than 30 to consider the task is solved.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.

 #### Instructions
 1. Download the environment from here